Author: Dr. Theo Noteboom

 - Support the transition to LNG as a ship fuel.
 In past years, investments in LNG bunkering infrastructure in ports have taken off.
 Several public port authorities play a proactive role in facilitating LNG as a marine fuel, often in close partnership with industrial actors.

 Green port development is about actions that make the port and its environment greener and more sustainable.
 Multiple instruments and concepts of green port development and operations exist, including:

 - Develop a green concession and lease policy by implementing green elements in terminal concession, lease procedures, and contracts.
-This involves the setting of standards such as emissions and waste management.
+This involves the setting of standards such as for emissions and waste management.

 - Maximize the ecologies of scale and industrial symbiosis in industrial clusters or ecosystems.
 Environmental zoning and co-location can help to achieve these effects.

 - Develop green zones and buffers in the port area, with nature forming a shield between heavy port industry and residential areas.
 This can also involve the restoration of marine ecosystems.

 - Develop wind and solar parks and wave energy, combined with port energy management.